 The Pearl of Great Price

-In Matthew, Jesus is explaining the kingdom and its value.
-He shares the parable of the pearl of great price, this “very precious pearl,” worth disposing of everything else in order to obtain it.
-This ideal, perfect jewel is the Christ within us, forming the kingdom of God in the His Body of believers.
-The kingdom is not a literal place to be found externally.
+In Matthew, Jesus explains the Christ within and its value.
+Using spiritual language, He shares the parable of the pearl of great price, a most precious pearl, worth disposing of everything else in order to obtain it.
+This ideal, perfect jewel is the Lord within us, forming the kingdom of God within the His Body of believers.
+His kingdom is not a literal place to be found externally.
 Jesus was very clear about this:

 “Now He was questioned by the Pharisees as to when the kingdom of God was coming, and He answered them and said, ‘The kingdom of God is not coming with signs that can be observed; nor will they say, ‘Look, here it is!’ or, ‘There it is!’
 For behold, the kingdom of God is in your midst.’”